sergiosja/Yatzy/README.md

 # Yatzy
-Single-player yatzy for mobile, with a submarine GUI.
+Single-player yatzy for mobile, with a light and easy GUI.

 Click [here](https://sergiosja.github.io/Yatzy/) to try.
 Good luck!
 Alternatively download the repository and run index.html.
 This way you can play whenever you want!